Why a great LinkedIn profile?

-Whether you are a serious job seeker or just occasionally receptive to the right opportunity, you need an up to date LinkedIn profile and it must be top notch.
+Whether you are a serious job seeker or just occasionally receptive to the right opportunity (80%+ of people), you need an up to date LinkedIn profile and it must be a great “elevator pitch”.

 You may receive recruiter or head-hunter approaches and a good LinkedIn profile can ensure you are approached more often and with more relevant jobs.

-What you may not realise is that it is also invariably looked at when you apply for management consultancy jobs and an out of date or incomplete profile raises questions.
+What you may not realise is that it is often looked at when you apply for management consultancy jobs and an out of date or incomplete profile raises questions.
 As do any inconsistencies with your CV.
 This applies to applications through LinkedIn but also other channels too.

-Indeed if you apply through LinkedIn the recruiter may not look at your CV if they don’t like the look of your profile.
+Indeed if you apply through LinkedIn the recruiter may not look at your CV if they don’t like the look of the abridged profile they first see.

 Your LinkedIn profile can make the difference between your being shortlisted or rejected from a job you have applied for.

-The key to being visible to head hunters and potential employers is ensuring your LinkedIn profile sells your skills and experience to your target audience.
+The key to being visible to head hunters, potential employers and business contacts generally is ensuring your LinkedIn profile sells your skills and experience to your target audience.
 It needs to be honest but always remember its main purpose is as a marketing aid.

 Key steps to creating a great LinkedIn profile